Select Page

 Ottawa is a proud multicultural city and reflects the rich cultures and traditions of both English and French Canada.
 About 50 percent of residents speak English and 30 percent speak French.
 The remaining 20 percent speak other languages.

-There are over 200,000 immigrants who call the city home.
+More than 200,000 immigrants call the city home.
 Of these residents, 45% are from Asia and the Middle East, 26% are from Europe, 14% are from Africa, 11% are from Central and South America, and 4% are from the United States.

 14% of residents state their mother tongue is French.
-22% have a primary language that is other than French or English.
+22% have a primary language other than French or English.

 Religion